 One way to quickly increase the visibility of a campaign is to increase the CPI to help improve its campaign ranking.
 This often results in advertisers engaging with higher-quality users, as they are connecting with users first – before their competitors.

 2. Optimize Your Advertising Costs

 You can do this by segmenting campaigns by user demographics and thereby optimizing your spend.
 By observing which users perform better than others, you can create more targeted campaigns, increasing the bids for quality users and decreasing the bids for lower-quality users or excluding them from the campaign.

 3. Use Post-Install Events

-“ROAS” is an acronym that stands for “return on ad spend.”
+“ROAS” is an acronym used in marketing and adtech that stands for “return on ad spend.”

 All you need to do is divide your total revenue by the costs associated with your advertising activity.

 You can either increase the CPI bid, optimize your advertising costs, or monitor post-install events.